 From Ithaca you head towards Endicott.

 Endicott is best known as the “Birthplace of IBM” and throughout the years, IBM has dumped tons of industrial solvents, used to clean computer parts, down drains.
 The solvents also leached from leaky pipes into the ground for years before environmental rules required that such “spills” be reported.
-Who knew that computers is helping us as well as destroying the environment.
+Who knew that computers are helping us as well as destroying the environment.

-You will be taking a lot of scenic and peaceful routes – mostly – and a lot of the journey will take place on far more favorable conditions than the path to Ithaca.
+You will be taking a lot of scenic and peaceful routes – mostly – and a lot of the journey will take place on far more favourable conditions than the path to Ithaca.
 Although you will need to go uphill from time to time, the closer you get to Scranton the journey will be downhill.

 I found the best part of this journey is the little villages and towns you pass through en route that you probably never even knew existed; take the time to stop off and have a little rest if you feel zapped or if traffic is too heavy.